Human Centric Lighting

 The activities of human beings are closely related to the laws of the movement of the sun.
 Under the influence of the sun in thousands of years, we gradually form the circadian rhythm of "rise at dawn, rest at dusk".

-The development and maturity of LED lighting technology provides a solid technical foundation for fulfilling “healthy lighting”.
+The development and maturity of LED lighting technology provides a solid foundation for fulfilling “healthy lighting”.
 Compared to conventional technologies, LED lighting excels in energy efficiency, color customizability, and space for optical design.
-It can easily create any types of atmosphere, whether it is bright and colorful, or warm and cozy.
+It can easily create any kind of atmosphere, whether it is bright and colorful, or warm and cozy.
 The magic of LED lighting makes it a landmark in human lighting history.
-By using LED, tunable white lighting could be easily fulfilled.
+By using LED, tunable white lighting can be easily fulfilled.
 It can even mimic sunlight, which changes color with time.
 It makes it possible for those who stay in door all day to experience the life of “rise at dawn, rest at dusk”.

 A right light can improve concentration and the speed of completing specific tasks, and decrease the number of errors which had been proved by some studies.

 Blue light stimulates the brain to be active.
 In the whole day, we always have the best mental state between 10 and 12 o'clock.
 This is the result of our biological clock regulating, and it is also the result of human evolution in the long-term under the law of solar activity.
 Between 10 and 12 o'clock, rich of blue light exists in the sunlight, and the color temperature is measured to be around 6000 K. That is to say, artificial light with a CCT around 6000 K will help us to concentrate during the work time.
 Therefore, we usually use cool white in “school lighting” and “office lighting” which could help us to alert and concentrate.